GuillaumeGermain/NLP/README.md

 ```
 From this, SVM linear and logistic regression started to look like promising classifiers.
 SVM linear was the best at this point, but its computation time was getting problematic, specially on the scaled input.
-As it turned out later, I dropped it because it was way too long to process.
+As it turned out, I dropped it later because it was way too long to process.

 Naive Bayes turned out to be the fastest but really not accurate.
 Random Forest (500 trees) was a bit long, and not so accurate either.